wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hbase-analyze-twitter-sentiment.md

 Learn how to do real-time [sentiment analysis](http://en.wikipedia.org/wiki/Sentiment_analysis) of big data from Twitter by using HBase in an HDInsight (Hadoop) cluster.

 Social websites are one of the major driving forces for big data adoption.
 Public APIs provided by sites like Twitter are a useful source of data for analyzing and understanding popular trends.
-In this tutorial, you will develop a console streaming service application and an ASP.NET web site to perform the following:
+In this tutorial, you will develop a console streaming service application and an ASP.NET web <!-- deleted by customization application --><!-- keep by customization: begin --> site <!-- keep by customization: end --> to perform the following:

 ![][img-app-arch]